MosheBiton/OpenUniversity/Readme.md

-This repository contains some of the word I've done on my first degree in "Software Engineering" at Open University
+This repository contains some of the homework I've had on my first degree in "Software Engineering" at Open University